liplum/Meditree/README.md

 ### React /web-react

-This is a single-page application (SPA) created with JavaScript and React.
+This is a single-page application (SPA) created with JavaScript and React Functional Component.
 It offers the following features:

-1. The ability to connect to a server on one page, allowing users to connect to multiple servers by opening a new page.
-2. A directory-tree-like view that makes it easy to browse files in one place.
+1. A directory-tree-like view that makes it easy to browse files in one place.
-3. Case-insensitive file search in the root directory.
+2. Case-insensitive file search in the root directory.
-4. Client-side routing for a better loading experience and to reduce server-side overhead.
-You can share any URL with others, and they will open the same file.
+3. Client-side routing for a better loading experience and to reduce server-side overhead.
+4. The same URL will end up with the same file.
+This can be shared across `web-react` and `web-vue`.

 To learn more about `web-react` please refer to its [README](/web-react/README.md).

 ### Vue /web-vue

+This is a single-page application (SPA) created with TypeScript and Vue3 Composition API.
+It offers the following features:

+1. A file-explorer-like view makes more sense for users.
+2. Case-insensitive file search in the current directory.
+3. Client-side routing for a better loading experience and to reduce server-side overhead.
+4. The same URL will end up with the same file.
+This can be shared across `web-react` and `web-vue`.

 To learn more about `web-vue` please refer to its [README](/web-vue/README.md).